gt-ospo/summer-internship-program/README.md

 ## 2025 Updates

-We are starting the next cycle for the 2025 Summer Internship, running from May 19th to July 31st.
-Please see our [2025 page](https://ospo.cc.gatech.edu/vsip-2025/) and the [informational session agenda](https://github.com/gt-ospo/summer-internship-program/blob/main/2025/information_session_agenda.md).
+We have finished the 2025 Summer Internship, running from May 19th to July 31st.
+Check out the posters [at this link](https://github.com/gt-ospo/summer-internship-program/blob/main/2025/student_final_poster_presentations.md)!

 ## 2024 Updates
 The 2024 Summer Internship Program is now complete, and we're excited to share some of the key outputs from our students: